openedx/edx-platform/docs/en_us/course_authors/source/creating_content/create_video.rst

 Video Formats
 ==================

-The edX video player supports videos in .mp4, .mpeg, .ogg, and .webm format.
+The edX video player supports videos in .mp4, .webm, .mpeg, and .ogg format. **However, to help make sure all standard browsers can play your video, we strongly recommend that you use the .mp4 or .webm format.**

 .. _Create Transcript: